 But Biblical relationship is costly as it’s based on the kind of love that moves one to lay down his life for another.
 Most of us are so busy saving our life that the thought of giving it away is consciously avoided.
-So the foundation necessary for authentic church life is missing.
+Thus, the foundation necessary for authentic church life is missing.

-Yet given the necessary ingredients, I suppose that the expressions of church would be as diverse as are people, cultures and conditions.
+Yet given the necessary ingredients, I suppose that the expressions of church would be as diverse as are people, cultures, and conditions.
 Such communities would be as flexible as necessary to accommodate the changes constantly taking place in those three dynamics.
-When the church gathered the happenings would be as spontaneous as is the Holy Spirit who would be directing the flow specific to the particular occasion.
+When the church gathered, the happenings would be as spontaneous as is the Holy Spirit who would be directing the flow specific to the particular occasion.
 Special emphasis on certain aspects of spiritual growth or specific tasks would last until the season changed to another.
 Nothing would remain static.
 There would be no need for fresh movements.
 Sound unrealistic?
 Compared with today, so does most of the New Testament.

 Any expression of genuine church life will spring directly from lives integrally joined with Christ through a process to which the cross is central and where the Holy Spirit is in charge.
 Why do we attempt to create new wineskins that lend themselves to organic function and growth and then expect God to breathe life into them?
 We are the wineskin in need of having the old wine of selfish ambition squeezed out of us by the loving hands of Father through the work of the cross.
-Out of that process we are able to walk in love with others as the Spirit leads and Christ is revealed in his church.
+Out of that process we are able to walk in love with others as the Spirit leads, and Christ is revealed in his church.

 But what if the essence of church life is to be found outside of that which can be organized or defined by meetings or the conventional way we look at teaching, preaching, body ministry, outreach, etc.?
 What if church is not necessarily always local?

-What if it is as fluid and uncontained as a spring brook and just as changeable as the seasons, places and availability changes?
+What if it is as fluid and uncontained as a spring brook and just as changeable as the seasons, places, and availability changes?
 Can that which is controlled by man be led by the Spirit?
-How can inflexible construct be part of “the fullness of him who fills everything in every way?
+How can inflexible construct be part of “the fullness of him who fills everything in every way?”

-In Love Fueled Gatherings perhaps the church is more fluid than it is stationary
+In Love-Fueled Gatherings perhaps the church is more fluid than it is stationary.

-If so, it could not be defined by gatherings, planned meetings or the presence of designated officials.
+If so, it could not be defined by gatherings, planned meetings, or the presence of designated officials.
 If it is to fill everything in every way, it must be as flexible and unpredictable as the wind.
 It would need to be able to blow into any situation with only the smallest opening available.
 The way church functioned would change and adapt as best fits the needs created by the circumstances, culture, geography, season, etc.

 Paul and Silas did have each other in prison, but they certainly lacked what today would be called church.
 After being beaten, they were thrown into the inner cell reserved for criminals awaiting execution.
 They were put in stocks so that their legs were spread apart as far as possible, and their wrists were chained to the wall.
-But the impact of their midnight praise & prayer fest was dynamite.
+But the impact of their midnight praise and prayer fest was dynamite.
 An earthquake shook the walls of the prison, the chains of the prisoners fell off, and the jailer and his family came to Christ.
-In the city, some of the dead were resurrected and walked about.
+In the city some of the dead were resurrected and walked about.
 You couldn’t have more effective church!

 Am I suggesting that the Ephesians 4:1 gift ministries and corporate gatherings do not have their place in the church of Jesus Christ?
 Certainly not.
 In the proper context, all of these can be very helpful and are a vital part of church function.

-What I am suggesting is that how, when and to what degree those elements are present should be determined by what Jesus is doing in any specific situation.
+What I am suggesting is that how, when, and to what degree those elements are present should be determined by what Jesus is doing in any specific situation.

 However, as wonderful as it is that those who are joined with Christ are also joined with all who are in him, the church will not move in power without the hard work of developing genuine relationships.
 The scriptures make it clear that love is the greatest attribute and the very nature of God, and it took the sacrifice of his son to demonstrate what that means.